 You can also follow our 6 Google Drive Data Loss Prevention Practices for the FULL scoop on how to ensure Google Drive DLP.

 4. ENSURE DRIVE DATA COMPLIANCE

 Data Compliance and Google Drive management go hand in hand.

-Without having a proper Drive management process in place you can’t locate and secure sensitive data like Personal Identifiable Information (PII).
+Without a proper Drive management process, you can’t locate and secure sensitive data like Personal Identifiable Information (PII).

 Google Drive data mapping is one of the best ways to ensure that only the right people can access sensitive or protected Drive files.